How do I cash in my small pension?

 You need to think about these rules of trivial commutation:

-• trivial commutation now applies only to ‘defined benefit’ pensions or certain other employer small pensions that are already being paid out.
+• trivial commutation now applies only to defined benefit pensions or certain other employer small pensions that are already being paid out (as explained above);

 • the minimum age is 55, unless you meet certain ill-health conditions, or have a protected pension age due to your occupation – in which case, you may be able to get the money earlier;

 • all of your pensions must be worth £30,000 or less.
-See Can you explain the £30,000 limit? for how this is worked out;
+We explain more about this below.

 • you have 12 months from the date of taking the first trivial commutation lump sum to take any others.
 If you have had a trivial commutation payment in the past and more than 12 months has passed since, you cannot have another.